 An important part of the second act is authenticity.
 Plot twists and problems should seem real.
 For instance, people make mistakes.
 It’s good to highlight characters’ errors, bad habits, near-failures, and failures.
 Characters who conquer adversity without a sweat aren’t interesting.

 This means that when you tell stories about how you or other people overcame problems, don’t be afraid to weave in the failures, whether external or internal.
 If a lesson was expensive, explain the real cost.
 If you or your guest had to grow as a person, create a contrast between old and new versions.

 If you bring guests on to your show, push them to elaborate on their missteps.
 Ask them what caused those circumstances and why they struggled.

 Stories with ups and downs are captivating because they’re more like real life.

 The final act of your story resolves the plot and any major subplots.
 It provides closure.
 It includes a climax moment or scene where you raise tension as much as you can and then satisfy it.

 The purpose of the resolution is to give your listeners a pay-off.
 It’s a satisfying end to reward them for following the story.
 If you fail to resolve your story, at best they’ll consider your podcast unmemorable.
 At worst, they’ll feel cheated.

-This means you should plan every episode with an end in mind.
+This means you should plan every episode with the end in mind.
 You should always know where you’re going.
 Most importantly, you shouldn’t reveal the climax early in the episode, otherwise you’ll never build tension.

-Podcast Structure Helps You Build A Story
+Summary: Podcast Structure Helps You Build A Story

 Get started with Castos today